bkd-mba-fbi/evento-portal/doc/sad.md

 ### Decision

-- Due to the vague requirements of the targeted operations environement at the time of planning the project, we decided to implement the _Evento Portal_ as a Client-side rendered application.
+- Due to the vague requirements of the targeted operations environment at the time of planning the project, we decided to implement the _Evento Portal_ as a Client-side rendered application.
 - Since we have to integrate _apps_ based on different technologies (Angular, Ember), we choose to build a lightweight, framework-agnostic frontend with Lit and Web Components.

 Alternatives: